 The exterior of the body was highlighted by exclusive front and rear bumpers.
 Special Lightning logos ordained the bedsides and the tailgate letting everyone know who coming down the road.
 1993 models were offered in black and red while the 1994 and 1995 options came in white as well.

 Interior styling came from an opal grey color scheme.
 The bench seat was also changed with added bolsters and another set of Lightning specific logos to top these off.
 From 1996-1998 Ford's SVT group chose to take a small break on the Lightning while a new chassis and body design was being developed.

-1999 brought back this amazing truck with the new 2nd generation Lightning.
-This is the truck that really changed the game and made technological advances that were leaps and bounds ahead of its time.
-This SOHC 5.4 liter engine was highlighted by an Eaton supercharger and put out a staggering 360 horsepower and 440 ft. /lbs. of torque.
-In 2001 Ford did a couple of tweaks and this number jumped up to 380 HP and 450 ft. /lbs. of torque.
+In 1999, Ford brought back this amazing truck as the new 2nd generation Ford F150 Lightning.
+This is the truck that really changed the game and made technological advances that were leaps and bounds ahead of its time and its competitors!
+The SOHC supercharged 5.4-liter V8 engine was highlighted by an Eaton blower that made a strong 360 HP and staggering 440 lb-ft. of torque.
+In 2001 Ford did a couple of tweaks and this number jumped up to 380 HP and 450 lb-ft. of torque.

 The wheel options did change a few times over the years of these trucks.
-All of these included the 18X9.5 inch cast aluminum wheels and were wrapped in a Goodyear F1-GS 295/45/ZR18 tire.
+All of these included the 18X9.5 inch cast aluminum alloy wheels and were wrapped in a Goodyear F1-GS 295/45/ZR18 tire.
 All four corners featured an ABS disc brake setup.
-A 12.1 inch rotor and dual piston caliper was utilized up front and the rear had a 13.1 inch single piston setup out back.
+A 12.1-inch rotor and dual-piston caliper were utilized up front and the rear had a 13.1-inch single piston setup out back.